How Mojo supports RWPS. Or, why RWPS must be heavy on the Mojo (preview…see “What’s Really At Stake” in “About”)

-Following are thumbnails of a few short pieces that explore current reality and possible futures, an attempt to partially answer those four questions.
-Some are in process, and all share the same roots.
-You may note some gaps and redundancies!
+Following are loosely mojo-related thumbnails that explore current reality and possible futures, and attempt to partially answer those four questions.
+As always, this is in-process, and all share the same roots so you may note some gaps and redundancies!
+A little help?

 Starting with Mojo, this series of articles focuses on human dynamics and the real potential of human development in the greater social good.
 We have plenty of thing-related problems in this world, with ample opportunity to be involved.
 We can’t ignore all the physical issues like homelessness, hunger and poverty, environment and conservation, class warfare, income inequality, runaway capitalism without conscience, immigration and the refugee crisis, the need for political reform ad nauseum.

 Those things must certainly be addressed and while I care deeply about them, I feel it’s critical to give social reform, social-emotional problems, the attention they deserve.
 We can impact the people stuff as individuals more than we can world hunger.
 And, in theory ‘better’ people won’t allow all those things to continue to exist.
 The only logical priority order with a shot at sustainability, even (especially!) for a capitalist system: people > planet > profit.